barronlab/heidivest/README.md

 Rejected Institutions Spring 2022.csv - simplified list of HEIs publicly rejecting

-Rejections_data Spring 2022.csv - Full set of data for schools with rejections
+Rejections_data Spring 2022 final.csv - Full set of data for schools with rejections

+blanks.xlsx - in current version needs to be updated with IPEDS id's for all divesting schools.